Aryn-Lokare/Clarix/README.md

 ## 🆘 Support

-For support, email support@clarix.com or create an issue in the repository.
+For support and questions:
+- Create an issue on GitHub
+- Contact the development team
+- Check the documentation at `/docs`

 ---

-**Note**: This is a development version.
-For production use, ensure proper security measures, HIPAA compliance, and thorough testing.
+**Clarix** - Advancing healthcare through AI-powered medical imaging solutions.